ps-tuebingen-courses/pl1-lecture-notes/src/14-object-algebras/object-algebras.md

 object eval extends eval
 ```

-An example program becomes a function that is parametric in the choosen interpretation:
+An example program becomes a function that is parametric in the chosen interpretation:

 ```scala mdoc
 def test[T](semantics: Exp[T]) = {